Vermin (character): Fictional character biography

 Edward Whelan suffered severe physical and sexual abuse as a child from his father.
 As an adult, he is a geneticist working for Helmut Zemo and Primus, who later experiment on him and transform him into a cannibalistic, humanoid rat.
 Vermin is defeated by Captain America and turned over to S.H.I.E.L.D.
 He escapes S.H.I.E.L.D., however, and returns to the service of Zola and Zemo.

+Some time later, Vermin kidnaps women off the streets into the sewers, and devours them.
+He is defeated and captured by Kraven the Hunter disguised as Spider-Man; Kraven seeks to prove himself superior to Spider-Man by defeating Vermin alone when Spider-Man needed Captain America to help him.
+He is forced by Kraven to battle the real Spider-Man, then allowed to escape; he is finally captured and turned over to the police by Spider-Man.
+During a breakout at the Vault prison, Vermin assists Venom in hunting down prison warden Truman Marsh.
+Under Venom's orders, Vermin later teams with Powderkeg and Mentallo; they temporarily defeat Iron Man and Hank Pym.
+Mentallo's powers are used to neutralize the break out.

 Vermin eventually escapes the asylum, and attacks his parents at their home in Scarsdale.
 He is captured by Spider-Man and returned to psychiatric care.
-Whelan returns to his human form after being treated by Ashley Kafka, but later returns to his Vermin form.
+Whelan returns to his human form after being treated by Ashley Kafka, which causes him to only transform into Vermin for a few hours at a time.

+Whelan and Kafka are kidnapped by a group of other Zemo mutants, who want Whelan to become Vermin again and lead them in their quest for revenge.
+Instead, Whelan persuades them to surrender themselves for psychiatric treatment so that they can be cured as he was.
+However, Zemo uses a mind-control device to take control of the mutants and revert Whelan to Vermin, intending to use them as subjects for further experiments.
+His will strengthened by his psychiatric care, Whelan partially reverts to human form and attacks Zemo.
+Kafka convinces him to not kill Zemo, and by letting go of his hate Whelan allows "Vermin" to finally die.
+No longer confined to psychiatric institutions, he submits to trial for his crimes as Vermin, with Matt Murdock agreeing to be his lawyer for the case.

+Whelan later relapses and becomes Vermin again.
+He is incarcerated in the Big House, an experimental prison whose inmates are shrunken via Pym Particles to reduce the chance of them escaping.
+An escape attempt is thwarted by She-Hulk.

 In All-New, All-Different Marvel, Vermin appears as a member of Maker's New Revengers.

-During the "Hunted" storyline, Vermin is captured by Arcade.
-He bites Arcade in the finger and mentions that Lizard and Taskmaster are working against him.
-Arcade injects Vermin with a serum that causes him to spawn clones of himself.
-When the Vermin clones attack Spider-Man, he is saved by Kraven the Hunter.
+During the Hunted storyline, Vermin is captured by Lizard and Taskmaster, who hand him over to Arcade.
+After securing Vermin in a cave, Arcade injects him with a serum that gives him the ability to clone himself.
+Vermin overwhelms Spider-Man and nearly kills him until he is saved by Kraven the Hunter.

-A slew of Whelen's clones are seen kidnapping residents from a local New York stretch that had fallen under the care of Moon Knight for company and food restock.
-The titular vigilante assailed them until he managed to talk them down and let them free to retreat to the sewers on the grounds that they would not assault his protectees again.

-Edward would eventually turn up human again, serving as an orderly at Ravencroft while under the remedial care of Ashley Kafka.
-Dutifully working under her supervision to ensure that the inmates received humane and proper treatment while under their care.
-The institute would come under assault by a clone of Ben Reilly named Spidercide, wherein the deranged replicate would rewire Edward's brain chemistry to revert to being Vermin again.
-But he would still retain enough of his newfound conscience to help Scarlet Spider stop the Asylum riot his enemy had caused.

-Having suffered a relapse into feral ways, Whelan is seen backed by an army of Vermin attacking Central Park.
-Evidently to draw out Spider-Girl, as the prime Vermin wore some harness around his neck, presumably being puppeteered by an advocate to The Sisterhood of the Wasp, who sought to study her quarry in action.

-Again, the now animalistic Vermin would reappear, as Parker had suffered a subtle emotional breakdown, which caused him to become more ruthless and uncompromising, having thrown Kraven the Hunter into a pit of swarming Vermin clones for undisclosed reasons.